-Evolution has been presented as a scientific fact in public schools ever since a Supreme Court decision in 1968, and it’s included in the Common Core curriculum adopted by 41 states.
+Evolution has been presented as a scientific fact in public schools ever since a Supreme Court decision in 1968, and it’s included in the Common Core curriculum adopted by most states.
 Several religious groups that frown on evolution have strived, and failed, to insert their own beliefs into public schools.
 In 1987, the Supreme Court banned the teaching of “Creation Science” because it promoted a religious belief.
 Likewise, in 2005 a District Court in Pennsylvania banned the insertion of “Intelligent Design” in science classrooms.
-If your child’s school avoids evolution and promotes creationism or intelligent design as a scientific truth, you can report this misconduct to the school district, state and federal education officials, and the ACLU.
-(Debate on this issue remains highly charged in multiple states, like Louisiana and Arizona.)
+If your child’s school avoids evolution and promotes creationism as scientific truth, you can report this misconduct to the school district, state and federal education officials, and the ACLU.
+(Debate on this issue remains heated in many states.)

-Right to opt your children out from sexual health education and HIV/AIDS prevention education
+The right for your children to opt out of sexual health and HIV/AIDS prevention classes